 If you were unable to stop the IRS levy by requesting a due process hearing, you still have some options left.
 After the 30-day notice period, it will take an additional 21 days for the levy to be completed.
 During this period, there are multiple ways you may be able to stop your levy.

 After learning about the bank levy process, you should be prepared if you’re ever faced with this complicated situation.
-If you’re interested in freeing yourself from debt for good, we have reviewed several debt relief companies that can help you achieve your financial goals.
+If you’re interested in freeing yourself from back taxes for good, we have reviewed several back tax assistance companies that can help you achieve your financial goals.

 Dealing with a tax levy on your own can get overwhelming quickly.
 Since stopping a tax levy can be complicated, it may be in your best interest to hire an experienced tax firm to handle the situation for you.
 Since it isn’t always easy to know which tax firms you can trust, we’ve compiled some companies with excellent reviews and expertise with stopping tax levies.
 Take a look at the tax firms below to find one that meets your needs.

-With its A+ BBB rating, 9.6 Solvable rating, and dozens of five-star reviews, StopIRSDebt.com is one of the best-rated tax relief firms you’ll find anywhere.
-Over the course of 10 years in business, this tax firm has resolved millions of dollars in tax debt, including cases dealing with tax levies, wage garnishment, and spousal issues.
+With its A+ BBB rating, 9.6 Solvable rating, and dozens of five-star reviews, StopIRSDebt.com is one of the best-rated back tax assistance firms you’ll find anywhere.
+Over the course of 10 years in business, this tax firm has resolved millions of dollars in back taxes, including cases dealing with tax levies, wage garnishment, and spousal issues.
 StopIRSDebt.com employs EAs to negotiate with the IRS on your behalf and tax attorneys to handle more complex legal issues, so you can feel confident that the firm can deal with tax matters large and small.

 If you’re dealing with a tax levy related to a business tax filing, Enterprise Consultants Group can help.
 This firm handles a wide range of tax and small business issues, and its tax attorneys and EAs specialize in business tax matters.
 Whether you need an offer in compromise, an installment agreement, or criminal tax defense, Enterprise Consultants Group can help you find an efficient resolution.